sdavidsson90/dotfiles/README.md

 ### What is this?
 These are excerpts from the dotfiles that make up my personal development environment.
-I don't plan on doing updates.
+It's a static dump, and I don't plan on doing updates.

 ### What can I find here?